The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 let friendsName: Name = "Bryan";
 ```

-In the above example, the variable `myName` is of type `Name` which is a `string` and it's declared as such, so if we try to assign any other type aside from `Name` to it, the compiler will report an error.
+In the above example, the variable `myName` is of type `Name`, which is a `string`, and it's declared as such.
+So if we try to assign any other type aside from `Name` to it, the compiler will report an error.
 This makes the code more reliable and predictable since now we know exactly what type the variable is.
-Now, what if we wanted to create a more robust type for name that contains the first and last name?
-In that case, we can just assign our type to an object with the properties `first` and `last`.
+But what if we wanted to create a more robust type for `Name` that contains the first and last name?
+In that case, we can assign our type to an object with the properties `first` and `last`.

 ```ts
 // Now type Name must be an object with first and last properties